CloneWellsFargoChase/groupProject/README.md

 2. Add files to commit.. $git add .

-3. Commit changes to local directory with the following structure.. $git commit -m 'finished:<insert-text-here>'
+3. Commit changes to local directory with the following structure.. $git commit -m 'finished: insert-text-here'

 To Commit Changes To Github